huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 A sequence node is graphically represented by an arrow.
 ![sequence](https://cloud.githubusercontent.com/assets/2366334/4603496/61776ee0-516e-11e4-810a-cdc1a333d50d.png)

+Just like for selector, the non-deterministic variation of the sequence task runs its children in a random order.
+This comes in handy in certain situations.
+For instance, suppose you want to burn something.
+To accomplish this task you need matches and gasoline and, of course, the order you get them is irrelevant.
+This can be easily implemented through a random sequence with two children: `Get Matches` and `Get Gasoline`.

 ### Decorator ###
 The name "decorator" is taken from object-oriented software engineering.
 The decorator pattern refers to a class that wraps another class, modifying its behavior.
 If the decorator has the same interface as the class it wraps, then the rest of the software doesn't need to know if it is dealing with the original class or the decorator.